nextcloud/mail/README.md

 ### Outlook.com

-If you can not access your Outlook.com account try to enable the 'Two-Factor Verification' (https://account.live.com/proofs/Manage) and setup an app password (https://account.live.com/proofs/AppPassword), which you then use for the ownCloud Mail app.
+If you can not access your Outlook.com account try to enable the 'Two-Factor Verification' (https://account.live.com/proofs/Manage) and setup an app password (https://account.live.com/proofs/AppPassword), which you then use for the Nextcloud Mail app.

 ### Dovecot IMAP

-If your Dovecot IMAP server prefixes all folders with `INBOX`, ownCloud Mail does not work correcty.
+If your Dovecot IMAP server prefixes all folders with `INBOX`, Nextcloud Mail does not work correctly.

 Check `/etc/dovecot/dovecot.conf`: